kalidindis/katana-tutorial-swift/Chapter2/README.md

+Alright, back to our layoit.
 Let's start by defining the `reference size` of `GameBoard`.
-The first step is to adopt the ``PlasticReferenceSizeable` protocol in the `GameBoard` struct.
+The first step is to adopt the `PlasticReferenceSizeable` protocol in the `GameBoard` struct.
 We then need to have a `referenceSize` variable.
 Since we use an iPhone 5 as reference, and we decided that it should be fullscreen, the value will be the following

 ```swift
 static var referenceSize = CGSize(width: 320, height: 568)
 ```

 Once again, the reference size is the size of the piece of UI in the reference device.
 Since we use an iPhone5 and the GameBoard is full screen, we simply use the screen size of the iPhone 5.
 Note that this step is no necessary in the descriptions that are in the hierarchy under GameBoard.
-They will just use the relationship defined in GameBoard.
+They will just use the information defined in GameBoard.

 We are now ready to implement the logic of our layout.
 Let' start by adding the `PlasticNodeDescription` protocol to `GameBoard`.
 It requires to define a new method: `layout(views: ViewsContainer<Keys>, props: PropsType, state: StateType)`.
 This is exaclty the method we can use to define our layout.
 Let's implement it: